blockworks-foundation/mango-explorer/docs/MarketmakingOrderChain.md

 > Accepts parameter: `--ratios-position-size <DECIMAL>` (required, multiple allowed, default: 0.01)

-> Accepts parameter: `--ratios-from-bid-ask` (optional, TRUE if spcified otherwise FALSE)
+> Accepts parameter: `--ratios-from-bid-ask` (optional, TRUE if specified otherwise FALSE)

 The `RatiosElement` builds orders using the specified ratio of available collateral for the position size and the specified ratio of the price for the spread.
 The position size is specified using the `--ratios-position-size` parameter, and the spread is specified using the `--ratios-spread` parameter.